Miron-Anosov/Miron-Anosov/README.md

 ###

-<p align="left">I'm a junior Wep Backend Developer.
-My path to it began at the age of 22, when I wrote my first tg-bot.
-After that I started to learn different web-tochlologies.
-I like learning technologies and I especially like beautiful docs and great codestyle.
+<p align="left">I'm a Wep Backend Developer.
+My path to it began at the age of 21, when I wrote my first tg-bot.
+After that I started to learn different web-technologies I like learning technologies and I especially like beautiful docs and great codestyle.
 Right now I'm studying Goland, and I have project on Golang with my team!
 I think it'll give me interesting experience and friends. ⚡️ <br>
 I finished course of web-develop on Skillbox!<br> </p>